 So most people can remove mouthwash from their oral care routine, and save on the packaging and waste from production.

 I will caveat this to say that in some cases, short term use of mouthwash has been proven to be beneficial.
-Specific mouthwashes can help with tooth sensitivity (see my article on the best mouthwash for sensitive teeth) and with ulcers.
+Specific mouthwashes can help with tooth sensitivity and with ulcers.
 In particular antimicrobial mouthwashes are used short term to help manage oral infections, and some rinses can help with gum disease.

 But again, most people do not need a mouthwash.